Units and calories in Champagne

 The ABV tells you what percentage of the champagne is alcohol.
 The higher the ABV, the more alcohol is in the drink and the stronger it is - for example, a 12% ABV champagne contains 12% pure alcohol.

 The amount of alcohol in champagne can vary.
-But champagne’s typical strength means drinking more than four glasses for a woman or six glasses for a man could be classed as ‘binge drinking’ (more than six units of alcohol for a woman, or eight for a man).1
+But champagne’s typical strength means drinking more than four glasses for a woman or six glasses for a man could be classed as ‘binge drinking’ (more than six units of alcohol for a woman, or eight for a man).3

-Find out with our confidential Drinking Check
+Find out how much you are drinking with our Drinking Check self-assessment

 An easy way to cut your calorie intake from champagne is to choose a non-alcoholic alternative, a lower strength sparkling wine or, if you’re having more than one glass, alternating between champagne and water.

+The strength of champagne is usually around 12%, which means that it contains 12% pure alcohol.
 That’s around the same amount of alcohol typically found in other sparkling wines, like prosecco or cava.
 The strength of these drinks can vary though – the best way to check is to look at the label, which will display the ‘alcohol by volume’ (or ABV).

 If you’re thinking about cutting the amount of champagne you drink to improve your health or appearance, you can do it with Drinkaware.
 Great ways to start are: